Harry Gozzard: 1940s – 70s: Elmwood Casino

 Early in his career, Bob Newhart had a one-week engagement at the Elmwood.
-He stated in a Mister Kelly's interview in 2017 that he “‘never got a laugh.’”
-Even though his comedic performances didn’t bring the house down, Newhart still managed to speak well of the Elmwood audiences, stating, “They were very polite...Canadians...very nice.”
-In David Steinberg’s book, Inside Comedy, Newhart stated that poor performance at the Elmwood “‘almost drove me back to accounting.’”
-Shortly after the Elmwood engagement, he had another gig in Winnipeg that “went well.”
-That ray of hope persuaded him to “‘stay in the business.’”
+He stated in a Mister Kelly's interview in 2017 that he "'never got a laugh.'"
+Even though his comedic performances didn't bring the house down, Newhart still managed to speak well of the Elmwood audiences, stating, "They were very polite...Canadians...very nice."
+In David Steinberg's book, Inside Comedy, Newhart stated that poor performance at the Elmwood "'almost drove me back to accounting.'"
+Shortly after the Elmwood engagement, he had another gig in Winnipeg that "went well."
+That ray of hope persuaded him to "'stay in the business.'"

+1960s - 70s: Boblo Island, Tiger Stadium, Mackinac Island

+During the 1960s, Gozzard played in the orchestra on the two steamers (SS Columbia and SS Ste.
+Claire) that ferried passengers (on Detroit River) to and from Boblo Island Amusement Park.
+The SS Columbia was "the first steamboat in the United States with a proper ballroom."

 Gozzard was in the band that performed during the Al Kaline Day celebration at Tiger Stadium in Detroit, Michigan, on August 2, 1970.
 Mel Tormé sang Thanks For The Memory.

 During the 1970s, Gozzard performed in the Grand Hotel orchestra situated on Mackinac Island.
 The romantic fantasy drama film Somewhere in Time was shot on location there in the 1970s as well.
 Five U.S. presidents have visited the hotel and island.

-Gozzard also performed in “Detroit’s Million Dollar Ballroom,” officially known as the Graystone Ballroom.
+Gozzard also performed in "Detroit's Million Dollar Ballroom," officially known as the Graystone Ballroom.
 It was one of the six great ballrooms in Detroit.
-Steven Loza, who has served on the national screening committee of the Grammy Awards for many years, mentioned in his book (The Jazz Pilgrimage of Gerald Wilson) that Wilson told him that the Graystone was “one of the finest ballrooms in the world.”
-After years of neglect, the Graystone fell into disrepair and was subsequently demolished (1980) in order to make way for a McDonald’s restaurant.
+Steven Loza, who has served on the national screening committee of the Grammy Awards for many years, mentioned in his book (The Jazz Pilgrimage of Gerald Wilson) that Wilson told him that the Graystone was "one of the finest ballrooms in the world."
+Jazz journalist Jack Ambicki stated in the International Musician that the Graystone was one of the three "leading spots" in "the Mid-West" where the Music Corporation of America was "booking its top bands on one-night stands" in "the early thirties."
+After years of neglect, the Graystone fell into disrepair and was subsequently demolished (1980) in order to make way for a McDonald's restaurant.

 Gozzard was a member of the Detroit Federation of Musicians organization for 50-plus years.
 He became a member in 1934, at 18 years of age.
 He was awarded a commemorative pin for his 50th year being affiliated with them.
 They are a part of the American Federation of Musicians.